<> <> <> <>

 Having acne means that your skin is likely quite sensitive so any harsh treatments and overzealous application can aggravate it and make redness, inflammation and blemishes worse.

-Key ingredients like prescription retinoids, azelaic acid and niacinamide can help to speed up cell turnover, fight acne-causing bacteria and calm inflammation.
+Key ingredients like retinoids, azelaic acid and niacinamide can help to speed up cell turnover, fight acne-causing bacteria and calm inflammation.

 With acne, it really is best to get a specific, tailor-made treatment versus going the trial and error approach — especially given the key to managing acne is consistency with the right products.

-It can take around six weeks to see a visible difference, but for some people, it may take a little longer to reach your desired skin goals so don’t be tempted to chop and change products as your skin needs time to adjust.
+It can take around 6 weeks to see a visible difference, but for some people, it may take a little longer to reach your desired skin goals so don’t be tempted to chop and change products as your skin needs time to adjust.

 A good way to manage breakouts that pop up in this period is with pimple patches.
 Software's AHA/BHA Pimple Patches penetrate zits to kill off acne-causing bacteria and reduce the size of the breakout in just two hours.